How to Make a Cooking Video in 10 Minutes?

 1. First and foremost, you’ll need a camera.
 Ideally, 2 cameras.
 If you own a DSLR camera, that will be perfect.

-A flip screen camera can give you a big advantage as you can easily see what’s being recorded in real-time.
-But if you don’t have it, no problem.
+flip-screen camera can give you a big advantage, as you can easily see what’s being recorded in real-time.
+But if you don’t have one, that’s no problem.

 You can use your phone; just make sure the quality is great and make sure that you’re shooting at a 1080p setting minimum.
 Here is a handpicked list of the best cameras for cooking videos.

 2. You will also need a tripod.
 This will help you have a stable video while you shoot.
-Please don’t ask your family member to hold the camera for you.
-I mean, no one wants a shaky video. 🙂 There are tripods for DSLR, as well as tripods for phones.
+Avoid handheld shots to ensure stability; instead, use a tripod for smooth and professional-looking videos.
+There are tripods for DSLRs, as well as tripods for phones.

 3. You’ll need lights.
 One thing that discourages a viewer from watching a video is having dark, badly lit scenes.